thumbnail image

 Books and computer keyboard.

-Teachers are turning to online sources for classroom inspiration and support, ranging from teachers' blogs, social media, and virtual marketplaces.
-Online teacherpreneurs are current and former P -12 teachers who share their ideas and resources in the teacher-to-teacher marketplace of ideas - spaces including TeachersPayTeachers.com, Instagram, and Pinterest, often for financial gain (Shelton & Archambault, 2018).
-This practice may represent a novel way to empower teachers as leaders in their profession, rather than corporate curriculum distributors.
-It may also pose challenges around the quality of teacher-created content and who gets to have a voice in the creation of curricula.
-In response, Catharyn and colleagues have called for the need to support the development of critical digital literacies centered on anti-racist and anti-bias approaches in teacher education coursework (e.g., Shelton, Schroeder, & Curcio, 2020).
+Teachers commonly turn to online sources for classroom support, ranging from teachers' blogs and social media, to curriculum marketplaces.
+With her colleague Dr. Leanna Archambault, Dr. Shelton coined the term online teacherpreneurs, to describe current and former P -12 teachers who share resources in the teacher-to-teacher online marketplace of ideas, a space that encompasses TeachersPayTeachers.com, Instagram, Pinterest, and other online curricula providers, often for financial gain (Shelton & Archambault, 2018).
+This practice may empower teachers as leaders in their profession, rather than corporate curriculum distributors.
+On the other hand, Dr. Shelton's research finds it also presents challenges around the quality of teacher-created content, who gets to have a voice in the creation of curricula, the intensification of teaching, and the platformization of teachers' work.

 Catharyn lecturing to a university class.